tylthal/spacegame/docs/USER_GUIDE.md

 - Interact with Three.js scenes or HUD overlays.

 This guide will expand once the rebuilt input, rendering, and gameplay systems are added.

+## Early troubleshooting

+- When hand tracking returns, enable the debug panels with the `VITE_DEBUG_PANELS` flag to confirm whether calibration and gesture events are flowing.
+The panels summarize the current phase, spawn counts, and hull state.
+- If gestures feel jumpy or misfire, try rerunning the diagnostics mode (`VITE_DIAGNOSTICS_MODE=1`) to verify the pipeline with known-good frames before testing against a live camera feed.
+- For tracking loss, re-run calibration in a stable, well-lit background and ensure your hand remains inside the virtual mousepad bounds noted in the technical reference.